syntaxerrors/Steam/README.md

 	composer update syntax/steam-api

 > Alternately, you can run "composer require syntax/steam-api:dev-master" from the command line.

-> **Note**: If you are using Laravel 5.5, the next steps are unnecessary.
-This package supports Laravel [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

-Once that is finished, add the service provider to `config/app.php`

-	'Syntax\SteamApi\SteamApiServiceProvider',

-> The alias to Steam is already handled by the package.

 Lastly, publish the config file.
 You can get your API key from [Steam](http://steamcommunity.com/dev/apikey).